astronomer/docs/learn/what-is-a-sensor.md

 In this guide, you'll learn how sensors are used in Airflow, best practices for implementing sensors in production, and how to use deferrable versions of sensors.

-::: info
+:::info

 Sensors are one of several options to schedule your DAGs in an event-based manner.
-Learn more about sensors and how they compare to other Airflow features in this video: [Implementing Event-Based DAGs with Airflow](https://airflowsummit.org/sessions/2022/implementing-event-based-dags-with-airflow/).
+Learn more about sensors and how they compare to other Airflow features in [Video: Implementing Event-Based DAGs with Airflow](https://airflowsummit.org/sessions/2022/implementing-event-based-dags-with-airflow/).

 :::